Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

 * History

+2006.6.14 (Ver 2.27)
+  - Bug fix: TeraTerm enabled SSH compression could not connect to the server when OpenSSH 4.3 later was configured as delay SSH compression.

 2006.6.11 (Ver 2.26)
   - Bug fix: Alt key was not available for SSH Port Forward dialog.
 Special thanks to NAGATA Shinya.
   - Bug fix: Message box dialog doesn't been quickly shown when TeraTerm does not connect to the server for SSH Port Forward dialog.